aws-samples/serverless-patterns/lambda-strands-agent-bedrock-cdk/README.md

 ## Testing

-Invoke the Lambda function with a prompt:
+Invoke the AWS Lambda function with a prompt:

 ```bash
 aws lambda invoke \